anuragsachdeva28/anuragsachdeva28/README.md

 -->
 ### Hi there, I'm Anurag - aka [anuragsachdeva28][website] 👋

-## I'm a Student, Fresher, and Developer!
+## I'm a Full Stack Developer!
-- 🔭 I’m currently working as a Software Engineer Trainee!
+- 🔭 I’m currently working as a Software Engineer!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to get into a good Software Developement Company
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch movies and play Piano

 ### Connect with me: